 WELCOME TO THE CITY OF UMHLATHUZE!
 THE SIZZLE CITY

-UMhlathuze total area is 1195 km² with a population of 384 449.
+UMhlathuze’s total area is 1195 km² with a population of 384 449.
 The municipal population has, on average, increased by 1.45% per annum from 2011 (2011 Census).
 The area under the City of uMhlathuze has various major economic sectors comprising of mining, manufacturing, agriculture, commercial farming and tourism.

 There are a number of natural and man-made features that have shaped and continue to shape the City of uMhlathuze.
-The area is inundated with a system of wetlands and natural water features such as Lakes Cubhu, Mzingazi, Nsezi and Nhlabane.
+The area is inundated with eco-system of wetlands and natural water features such as Lakes Cubhu, Mzingazi, Nsezi and Nhlabane.

 The City of uMhlathuze is open for business and poised for economic growth.
 We are waiting to welcome you in our one season City, Summer, Summer, Summer and Summer!